Welcome to the

 day, a tribute to our god, or a love lost long ago.

-Our faces distort by the shadowy light of flame and preemptive wildness emerges
+Our faces distort by the shadowy light of flame wildness emerges

 We delve into the deep black darkness of caves, and the hidden corners of our souls